ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 - In the first tutorial, we showed how to host [static content](creating_static_website.md) like images and HTML pages.
 - In the second tutorial, we added interactivity to our application using the FreeMarker template engine.
 - In this tutorial, we'll add persistence to our website using the Exposed framework.
 We'll use the H2 local database to store articles.
+- In the [next tutorial](connection-pooling-caching.md), we'll look at how to implement database connection pooling and caching using the HikariCP and Ehcache libraries, respectively.

 ## Add dependencies {id="add-dependencies"}